legend-exp/remage/docs/rmg-commands.md

 * `EdepCutLow` – Set a lower energy cut that has to be met for this event to be stored.
 * `EdepCutHigh` – Set an upper energy cut that has to be met for this event to be stored.
 * `AddDetectorForEdepThreshold` – Take this detector into account for the filtering by /EdepThreshold.
+* `DiscardZeroEnergyHits` – Discard hits with zero energy.
 * `StoreParticleVelocities` – Store velocities of particle in the output file.
 * `StoreTrackID` – Store Track IDs for hits in the output file.
 * `PreClusterOutputs` – Pre-Cluster output hits before saving
 * `CombineLowEnergyElectronTracks` – Merge low energy electron tracks.
 * `RedistributeGammaEnergy` – Redistribute energy deposited by gamma tracks to nearby electron tracks.
 * `SetPreClusterDistance` – Set a distance threshold for the bulk pre-clustering.
-* `SetPreTimeThreshold * Set a time threshold for` – pre-clustering.
+* `SetPreClusterTimeThreshold * Set a time threshold for` – pre-clustering.
 * `SetElectronTrackEnergyThreshold` – Set a energy threshold for tracks to be merged.
 * `StoreSinglePrecisionPosition` – Use float32 (instead of float64) for position output.
 * `StoreSinglePrecisionEnergy` – Use float32 (instead of float64) for energy output.